Qqwy/NoMoreOversleeps/README.md

 I probably won't implement any of these, but we will see.

+### Known issues ###

+* The RAM usage is too high.
+There may be a possible memory leak somewhere I haven't found.
+It appears to be related to the webcam code, as it worked fine prior to that :/

 ### Contribution guidelines ###

 This program is open source and completely free.
 If you want to contribute then you can fork the project, patch it, and submit a pull request.
 As long as your patch works and your code is not awful, I'll probably accept it.